Compatibility of the Fargues--Scholze correspondence for unitary groups: Proof of Theorem

 \subsection{Case (1)}

-{ } By \cite[\S 8.4.4]{Moe}, this corresponds to the case in which the $L$-parameter is \emph{supercuspidal} (i.e the $\SL_{2}(\mathbb{C})$-factor in the domain of $\phi$ acts trivially and $\phi$ does not factor through $\phantom{}^{L}M$ for $M$ any proper Levi subgroup of $\LL \GU_n$).
-Indeed, the theorem in \S8.4.4 of loc. cit. implies this for $L$-parameters of $\U_n$, and the $\GU_n$ case follows easily from the description of L-packets for $\GU_n$ in terms of those of $\U_n$, as given in \cite{BMN}.
+{ } This corresponds to the case in which the $L$-parameter is \emph{supercuspidal} (i.e the $\SL_{2}(\mathbb{C})$-factor in the domain of $\phi$ acts trivially and $\phi$ does not factor through $\phantom{}^{L}M$ for $M$ any proper Levi subgroup of $\LL \GU_n$).
+Indeed, Lemma \ref{itm : supercuspidal parameter} implies this for $L$-parameters of $\U_n$, and the $\GU_n$ case follows easily from the description of L-packets for $\GU_n$ in terms of those of $\U_n$, as given in \cite{BMN}.

 Compatibility in this case ultimately follows from the the results of \cite{BMN} on the Kottwitz conjecture for $\GU_{n}$.
 To introduce this, we let $\mu_{d}$ be the geometric dominant cocharacter of $\GU_n$ with weights $((1^{d},0^{n - d}),1)$ for $1 \leq d < n$, and let $b \in B(\GU_n,\mu_{d})$ be the unique basic element (which is independent of $d$).
 Consider the local shtuka datum $(\GU_n,b,\mu_{d})$.
 The element $b$ gives $J_b$ the structure of extended pure inner twist $(J_b, \varrho_b, z_b)$ of $\GU_n$ and hence the structure $(J_b, \varrho_b \circ \varrho, z+z_b)$ of an extended pure inner twist of $\GU^*_n$.
 Let $m_0 = \kappa(b_0)$.
 We recall that, for $\rho \in \Pi_{\phi}(J_{b}, \varrho_b \circ \varrho)$, we have that $\rho = \pi_{[I],m_0+1}$ for some $[I] \in \mc{P}(\{1, \dots, r\})/ \sim$, as in Section \ref{sss: galoisrepcomp}.
 We then have the following key result: \begin{theorem}[{Bertoloni Meli -- Nguyen \cite[Theorem 6.1]{BMN}}]{ } For $(\GU_n,b,\mu_{d})$ the local Shtuka datum considered above and $\rho \in \Pi_{\phi}(J_{b}, \varrho_b \circ \varrho)$, we have an equality